Brain Fog

 Causes of Brain Fog

-There are various causes of brain fog may include, sleep deprivation, chronic stress, depression, over eating, diet, and inactively.
-Brain fog is often traced to traumatic physical or injury or psychological trauma in childhood or later in life including seniors.
+There are various causes of brain fog, including sleep deprivation, chronic stress, depression, overeating, diet, and inactivity.
+Brain fog is often traced to traumatic illness, including COVID-19, prolonged flu symptoms, and hospitalization due to injury or surgery.

 ” People suffering from brain fog may experience problems with attention, concentration, speech, memory, organization, and other cognitive skills. “